The author begins with these three production abstractions...

 the software industry to supply the Apollo Guidance Computer with fault tolerant software

-all these were all instrumental in creating ARPANET
+all these were all instrumental in creating ARPANET which later became the internet.

-the South Korean government invested the tiny sum of 100 Million dollars into the Korean electronics industry with the intent
+the South Korean government invested the tiny sum of 100 Million dollars into the Korean electronics industry with the intent of making Korea the leading manufacturer

-of making Korea the leading manufacturer of digital displays like large screen televisions, computer monitors and cameras.
-That
+of digital displays like large screen televisions, computer monitors and cameras.
+That investment paid off in unexpected ways including the development of technology

-investment paid off in unexpected ways including the development of technology that created the smart phone business which they
+that created the smart phone business which they now own.

 five myths